AlekJulM/HR-Analytics/README.md

 The completed report delivers:

 - **Actionable insights** into employee demographics and attrition.
-- A **professional visual design**, aligning with Atlas Labs’ branding.
+- A **professional visual design**, aligning with Peoplely’ branding.
 - **Interactive dashboards** allowing HR teams to explore data dynamically.

 ## Tools & Skills Used